The Context Switching Problem You're Living With

 That's not a productivity hack.
 It's just how humans work.

-Imdone syncs Jira issues into your developers' IDE as markdown files.
+Imdone syncs GitHub and Jira issues into your developers' IDE as markdown files.
 They update tickets without leaving their editor.
-Jira stays the source of truth.
+Your issue tracker stays the source of truth.
 Your board stays accurate.
 No more begging for updates.

 Developers update issues in their IDE.
-Changes sync to Jira in real-time.
+Changes sync to GitHub or Jira in real-time.
 Your stakeholders, PMs, and reports see accurate status—without developers touching a browser.

 Issues live next to the code

-Jira tickets sync into the repo as markdown files.
+GitHub and Jira issues sync into the repo as markdown files.
 Developers read them, update them, comment on them—right in VS Code, Vim, or any editor.
 Zero context switching.

 Nothing changes for your process.
-Jira remains the system of record.
+GitHub or Jira remains the system of record.
 Imdone just gives developers a local workspace to interact with it—like working with code.

 How It Works (The Non-Technical Version)